Gan-Tu/classwork/datax-projects/README.md

 # Introduction
-These are the projects completed during Spring 2017 Data-X class, taught at Berkeley under Professor Ikhlaq Sidhu.
+This is the project that I completed during Spring 2017 Data-X class, taught at Berkeley under Professor Ikhlaq Sidhu.

+I developed a real time image classification and video labeling app.

 ## Downloads ##